yoterel/nepmap/README.md

 ## Train on your own data

 You must supply a dataset folder in similar structure to the example data (for synthetic scenes, see Castle for example).
-For real scenes, this code assumes COLMAP is installed and availble in the current context, and expects the following folder structure:
+For real scenes, this code assumes COLMAP is installed and available in the current context, and expects the following folder structure:

     dataset_folder\
         0000.png